tadyPi/tadyPi/README.md

-- 👋 Hi, i am a Node.js developer, Google UX designer and graduate of University Academy 92(UA92) Cloud and Cybersecurity Bootcamp.
+- 👋 Hi, i am a Node.js developer, Google UX designer and graduate of University Academy 92(UA92) Cloud and Cybersecurity Bootcamp were i passed the CompTia cloud essentials+ exam.
 - 👀 I’m interested in Google UX design, Web Development.
 I also have knowledge of Cloud services and Cybersecurity.
 -  🌱 I use Figma for design and VS code for development.
 -     I’m currently learning Azure, AWS and general web development.
 HTML CSS and JavaScript.
 Node.js, React, Next.js.